greilick-industries/rcatc-scripts-grblhal/README.md

 ## Included Macros

+### Installation
+Upload the provided macros to your SD card.
+You may need to reboot the firmware after uploading the macros for the first time so that the firmware recognizes TC.macro and will call it when encountering an M6 command.

 ### P200
 P200.macro contains the settings for all RapidChange ATC macros.
 Run this macro after a firmware reboot to initialize tool state and RapidChange ATC settings.